"Change occurs when one becomes what he/she is, not when he/she tries to become what he is not"

 by Jim Hall, Love Addiction Expert

-In my book, the Love Addict in Love Addiction, I write a lot about the five core issues which is a large part of our pain and dysfunction in addictive relationships?one of these core issues of love addicts are Impaired Boundaries .
+In my book, the Love Addict in Love Addiction, I write a lot about the five core issues-- the core issues for love addicts is what fuels the pain and dysfunction in addictive relationships.
+One of the core issues I explain is a love addicts Impaired Boundaries.

-Love addicts need boundaries.
+We need boundaries.
+Healthy boundaires are crucial to satisfying relationships and to self-care.
 We need to set limits on what we shall do to and for people.
 We need to set limits on what we allow people to do to and for us.
 The people we relate to need to know we have boundaries.

 If we don't let them know, we get used, manipulated, controlled, and give up important parts of ourselves.
 We must know we have a right to determine who, what, where our boundaries stand.